 In addition to being disabled for months, the experience of this drug was costly.

 I spent $1000s out of pocket on the drug and on physical therapy services trying to address the pain.
-I was diagnosed at various times with trochanteric bursitis and gluteal tendinopathy – which is something that was reported by in the trial studies (said online search).
+I was diagnosed at various times with trochanteric bursitis and gluteal tendinopathy – which is something that was reported by some in the trial studies (said online search).

 I now have $700 worth of the drug in my refrigerator that will be thrown out.